Have a question about the Principles? Check out the most common questions we’re asked below.

 This differs from other frameworks that are applied at only one of these levels, for example:

-the Equator Principles or the IFC Performance Standards at the transaction level
+– the Equator Principles or the IFC Performance Standards at the transaction level

-the PRI for asset management
+– the Principles for Responsible Investment (PRI) for asset management

-the Guiding Principle for Business and Human Rights for a single topic.
+– the Guiding Principle for Business and Human Rights for a single topic.

 The Principles will serve as a guide to banks in applying these other frameworks within the context of their plans to align their business strategies with society’s goals.